What's on a classic car inspection checklist?

 Important note: The seller should also be able to tell you whether the vehicle has all original parts or if some have been replaced with OEM, replica, or modern parts.
 You can double-check by researching the vehicle and part number in question.

 What else should be covered in a classic car inspection checklist?

+If you're confident in your inspection skills, you could also check the vehicle for issues yourself.
 Progressive offers classic car insurance through Hagerty, which has a Collector Vehicle Inspection Basics Guide that breaks down a physical inspection into categories.
-Review these basics of a physical classic car inspection, and consider getting a mechanic's perspective before making your classic car purchase:
+Review these basics of a physical classic car inspection to help assess the condition of a classic you're considering: